Research Overview

 There are outstanding core facilities in the department for NMR and other analytical spectroscopy, mass spectrometry, biophysical characterization, laser spectroscopy, X-ray diffraction, surface characterization, and IR/Raman microscopy (see the Research Facilities page).
 The department's Center for Chemical and Biophysics Dynamics (CCBD) in the basement of the Newman & Wolfrom Lab provides users with access to state-of-the art laser spectroscopy instrumentation.
 There are on-site electronics and machine shops, computer support, and glassblowing.
 A new polymer lab that is a joint venture with Ohio industry opened in 2019.

 On-campus resources, partially housed in Chemistry & Biochemistry buildings, include the Campus Chemical Instrument Center with high-field NMR for biological applications, mass spectrometry and proteomics, and X-ray diffraction for biomolecules.
-The Ohio Supercomputer Center provides fully subsidzed access to national lab scale supercomputing and storage for Ohio faculty members and their researchers.
-The Insitute for Materials Research (IMR) provides staff support at the Nanotech West Laboratory, Center for Electron Microscopy and Analysis (CEMAS), NanoSystems Laboratory, and Semiconductor Epitaxy and Analysis Laboratory (SEAL).
+The Ohio Supercomputer Center provides fully subsidized access to national lab scale supercomputing and storage for Ohio faculty members and their researchers.
+The Institute for Materials Research (IMR) provides staff support at the Nanotech West Laboratory, Center for Electron Microscopy and Analysis (CEMAS), NanoSystems Laboratory, and Semiconductor Epitaxy and Analysis Laboratory (SEAL).

 Undergraduate Research